cybercomsweden/react-workshop/slides/jsx2.md

-## Full expressiveness of JavaScript
+## Full expressiveness of JavaScript in components

 JavaScript statements are put inside of `{ }`